Product-Market Fit Signals You Can Find on Reddit

 Just as positive signals indicate approaching PMF, negative signals warn you are moving in the wrong direction.

 Churn stories reveal why people who tried your product left.
-"I used [your product] but switched because..." is painful to read but invaluable for understanding where you fall short.
-Pay close attention to the reasons—they reveal whether the problem is fixable features or fundamental positioning.
+"I used [your product] but switched because..." is painful to read but invaluable.
+Pay attention to the reasons—they reveal whether the problem is fixable features or fundamental positioning.

 Tracking PMF Signals Systematically